u950/Intelligent-Traffic-Systems/configuration/Fan controls.md

 You will need a 5V PWM fan for this to make any sense.
 I used the **Noctua nf-a4x20 5V PWM** fan.

-Additionally, I recommend you use the barrel jack with a 4A power supply.
+Also, I think you should use the barrel jack with a 4A power supply.

 ### Software
-I will assume you use the standard image on your jetson nano.
+I will assume you use the standard image on your Jetson Nano.

-Python 3 should be pre-installed on the jetson nano.
+Python 3 should be pre-installed on the Jetson Nano.
 You can check this using <code>python3 --version</code>
 (3.5 or higher should be fine.)
 otherwise, you can install it with